 Why did you choose UEA?

 I chose to study for my PhD at UEA for a number of reasons.
 My main reason was that the project and techniques involved sounded very exciting to me, not to mention the collaboration with a pharmaceutical company.
 As to why I chose UEA, I was already very familiar with UEA, having studied here as an undergraduate, and therefore already knew what a wonderful place UEA was to study.
 In particular, I love how close UEA is to large parkland and the lake, as well as the facilities provided such as the Sportspark.
-I am also very fond of Norwich as a city, with its beautiful architecture, many independent shops and cafes and stunning art galleries, one of which is just next to my office (Sainsbury Centre for Visual Arts).
+I am also very fond of Norwich as a city, with its beautiful architecture, many independent shops and cafes and stunning art galleries, one of which is just next to my office (Sainsbury Centre).

 Any tips for choosing a project / supervisor?

 Finding a good supervisor for your project is extremely important.
 I had the good fortune to know my supervisor before starting my PhD from my undergraduate degree but this won’t always be the case.
 The best advice I could offer would be to get in touch with the PhD students/ postdoctoral researchers already in the lab you wish to join or chat to them during the interview stage.
 They will give you an idea for how the lab operates and what the supervisor is like to work with.
 As for choosing a project I can only recommend you choose a project that excites you!

 How is postgraduate study different to undergraduate study?